dgoscn/go-helm-cli/README.md

 # IMPORTANT
-## This version of the code, need changes for the README because the file strucutre is different
+## This version of the code, need changes for the README because the file strucutre is different and the code STILL INCOMPLETE

 # Helm CLI